AdguardTeam/AdguardKnowledgeBase/03.windows/04.solving-problems/03.adguard-logs/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Windows7.1/logsen.png" />

-2. Reproduce your issue.
+2. Reproduce the issue.
-- It is advisable to specify the reproducing time, it will help our support team to solve this situation.
+- We strongly advise to specify the time when you reproduced the issue: it will help our support team to solve the problem.

-3. Collect the received logs using the **Export Log** button.
+3. Export the recorded logs using the **Export Log** button.

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Windows7.1/logsen2.png" />

-- Save the archive to any folder convenient for you.
+- Save the archive to any folder.

-4. **Important**: return **Standard** logging level.
-Because **Debug** logging level can slow down the application filtering.
+4. **Important**: set the logging level back to **Standard**. **Debug** logging level will slow down the application.

 5. Send the received archive to the AdGuard [support service](mailto:support@adguard.com).